ubc-minetest-classroom/realterrain/README.md

 ![moon2](https://user-images.githubusercontent.com/7158003/95473288-88dfd380-09b6-11eb-8b8d-6cadc7617a81.png)

 ### Dependencies:
-- this mod works out of the box with no libraries when using color BMP source rasters
+- this mod works out of the box with no libraries when using color BMP source raster images
 - bitmap images should be grayscale, but saved with RGB color and 24-bit depth with Windows headers (color images will work, but results are likely to differ from what is expected)
 - mod security needs to be disabled (close Minetest and add **secure.enable_security = false** to minetest.config)